earthlab/firedpy/README.md

     `docker exec -it <silly_name> /bin/bash`

-  - Then you will be in the firedpy directory.
-The environment should be ready to use.
+  - Then you will be inside of your docker container in the firedpy directory.
+Now, enter:

+    `conda activate firedpy`

+    And the environment should be ready to use.

 ### Method 2.
 Local Installation Instructions: